theaquamarine/windows-powershell-docs/docset/windows/wds/remove-wdsclient.md

 ```

 ## DESCRIPTION
-The **Remove-WdsClient** cmdlet removes a pre-staged client from Active Directory® Domain Services (AD DS) or the stand-alone server device database, or clears the Pending Devices database.
+The **Remove-WdsClient** cmdlet removes a pre-staged client from Active Directory??
+Domain Services (AD DS) or the stand-alone server device database, or clears the Pending Devices database.

 To remove pre-staged client from AD DS, specify the name of the computer or the device ID, which is a GUID, media access control (MAC) address, or Dynamic Host Configuration Protocol (DHCP) identifier associated with the computer.
 You can specify a client within AD DS domain of the server that runs Windows Deployment Services, in a specified domain, or anywhere in the current AD DS forest.